intrinio/java-sdk/docs/SecurityApi.md

 SecurityApi securityApi = new SecurityApi();

-String identifier = "$$v2_ticker_default$$"; // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID) Integer roc1 = 10; // Integer | The number of observations, per period, to calculate the rate-of-change for RCMA1 Integer roc2 = 15; // Integer | The number of observations, per period, to calculate the rate-of-change for RCMA2 Integer roc3 = 15; // Integer | The number of observations, per period, to calculate the rate-of-change for RCMA2
-Integer roc4 = 20; // Integer | The number of observations, per period, to calculate the rate-of-change for RCMA3
-Integer roc5 = 30; // Integer | The number of observations, per period, to calculate the rate-of-change for RCMA4
-Integer sma1 = 10; // Integer | The number of observations, per period, to calculate the Simple Moving Average of the rate-of-change for RCMA1
+String identifier = "AAPL"; // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID) Integer roc1 = 10; // Integer | The number of observations, per period, to calculate the rate-of-change for RCMA1 Integer roc2 = 15; // Integer | The number of observations, per period, to calculate the rate-of-change for RCMA2 Integer roc3 = 20; // Integer | The number of observations, per period, to calculate the rate-of-change for RCMA3 Integer roc4 = 30; // Integer | The number of observations, per period, to calculate the rate-of-change for RCMA4 Integer sma1 = 10; // Integer | The number of observations, per period, to calculate the Simple Moving Average of the rate-of-change for RCMA1
 Integer sma2 = 10; // Integer | The number of observations, per period, to calculate the Simple Moving Average of the rate-of-change for RCMA2
 Integer sma3 = 10; // Integer | The number of observations, per period, to calculate the Simple Moving Average of the rate-of-change for RCMA3